Closures & Hours Changes

 Axillary node status remains the most important predictor of outcome in breast cancer patients.
 Evidence is insufficient to recommend that lymph node staging can be omitted in most patients with invasive breast cancer.
 Several groups have attempted to define a population of women in whom the probability of nodal metastasis is low enough to preclude axillary node biopsy.
 In these single-institution case series, the prevalence of positive nodes in patients with T1a tumors ranged from 9% to 16%.[22,23] Another series reported the incidence of axillary node relapse in patients with T1a tumors treated without axillary lymph node dissection (ALND) was 2%.[Level of evidence: 3iiiA]

 The axillary lymph nodes are staged to aid in determining prognosis and therapy.
 SLN biopsy is the initial standard axillary staging procedure performed in women with invasive breast cancer.
 The SLN is defined as any node that receives drainage directly from the primary tumor; therefore, allowing for more than one SLN, which is often the case.
-Studies have shown that the injection of technetium-labeled sulfur colloid, vital blue dye, or both around the tumor or biopsy cavity, or in the subareolar area, and subsequent drainage of these compounds to the axilla results in the identification of the SLN in 92% to 98% of patients.[25,26] These reports demonstrate a 97.5% to 100% concordance between SLN biopsy and complete ALND.[27,28,29,30]
+Studies have shown that the injection of technetium Tc 99m-labeled sulfur colloid, vital blue dye, or both around the tumor or biopsy cavity, or in the subareolar area, and subsequent drainage of these compounds to the axilla results in the identification of the SLN in 92% to 98% of patients.[25,26] These reports demonstrate a 97.5% to 100% concordance between SLN biopsy and complete ALND.[27,28,29,30]

-On the basis of the following body of evidence, SLN biopsy is the standard initial surgical staging procedure of the axilla for women with invasive breast cancer.
+Because of the following body of evidence, SLN biopsy is the standard initial surgical staging procedure of the axilla for women with invasive breast cancer.
 SLN biopsy alone is associated with less morbidity than axillary lymphadenectomy.

 Evidence (SLN biopsy):

-On the basis of the following trial results, ALND is unnecessary after a positive SLN biopsy in patients with limited SLN-positive breast cancer treated with breast conservation or mastectomy, radiation, and systemic therapy.
+Because of the following trial results, ALND is unnecessary after a positive SLN biopsy in patients with limited SLN-positive breast cancer treated with breast conservation or mastectomy, radiation, and systemic therapy.

 Evidence (ALND after a positive SLN biopsy in patients with limited SLN-positive breast cancer):